JannieI/canvas-workstation-V3/src/app/roadmap.md

     1. could save all info relating to the D: speed (ie to undo, the whole D will be recreated), easier to manage (all or nothing)
     2. save steps (action, old value, new value): more complicated to sync, and how will snapshots work?
     3. Combination of above, ie drag and resize as nr 2, rest as nr 1 ...
+    For NOW:
+    - have a set of stores, one per entity with snapshot-id (-1 = optional), entity-id, {}
+    - have one list: entity, id, action, old, new
+    - single property changes, ie resize: graph, 3, change-container-width, old-width, new-width
+    - significant changes to one entity: graph, 1, replace, old-spec-id, new-spec-id
+    - snapshot: whole-dashboard, 2, snapshot, old-snapshot-id, new-snapshot-id This will replace all current entities (D, T, W, etc) from the respective stores where the snapshot-id matches

 Other: